nituis/python-demo-1/README.md

-This is a mini python example to show how to make and run a docker image of python application.
+This is a mini python example to show how to build and run a docker image of python application.